DiegoG1019/DiegoG1019/README.md

-I'm a Full Stack Developer, focusing mostly on C# for Back-end and Front-end Web, Desktop and Mobile environments (as well as other ARM-based SoCs), able to create everything from low-level computing solutions to beautiful GUIs and Server Building, Management and Scaling.
+I'm a **Full Stack Developer** and **Computer Engineer (intern)**, focusing mostly on C# for Back-end and Front-end Web, Desktop and Mobile environments (as well as other ARM-based SoCs), able to create everything from low-level computing solutions to beautiful GUIs and Server Building, Management and Scaling.
 I also code in C++ for embedded devices such as Arduino and ESP32s, with a good grasp on Assembly language and Electronic design
 Pronouns: they/them/their

 ### Skills